 The ideal LSX fellows candidate will be engaged in projects related to early child development.
 This fellowship will provide them the counsel and inspiration they need to reach larger audiences.
 Several examples illustrate the power of such an exchange.
 In the entertainment industry, there are a few examples already of television script writers embedding child development information in shows that enjoy enormous reach.
 In the popular Netflix show Orange is the New Black, for example, writers incorporated a line about how important it is to talk to children during a episode in which a father came to visit a mother in prison.

 A high-level advisory board will guide each fellow with advice and input.
-At the culmination of the fellowship, the LSX Fellows will present an LSX Talk—a short, highly polished multimedia presentation to be developed for a general audience and livestreamed internationally.
+At the culmination of the fellowship, the LSX Fellows will showcase their work at the second LSX Summit in Washington, DC.

 The LSX is designed and organized by New America, the International Congress of Infant Studies, and the Jacobs Foundation.